Healthier Heroes Case Study

 Residents often enter Bancroft House as vulnerable adults with complex needs, including substance addiction and PTSD (post traumatic stress disorder).
 The Healthier Heroes team work hard to support these individuals with chartering a new path so that they can return to independent living in the community and as active participants in society.

-In the training centre, the ActivPanel is proving to be a focal point in the successful implementation of these support programmes.
+In the training centre, the ActivPanel interactive display is proving to be a focal point in the successful implementation of these support programmes.